victorl2/bybit-dataset-download/README.md

 ```

 + you also need to install the required dependencies running `pip install -r requirements.txt`

-Everything is setup, you can run the code with `python3 src/download.py`
+Everything is setup!!  you can run the code with `python3 src/download.py`